-When I was in eighth grade I saw the Franco Zeffirelli movie Romeo & Juliet with Leonard Whiting and Olivia Hussey at least 15 times.
-(I paid for it myself!)
-A believer in fairy tales and with an irrepressible optimism despite my grim circumstances, I knew I was destined for a great and powerful love such as theirs that I saw over and over again on the big screen.
-Oh yeah, I was a dreamer.
+When I was in eighth grade, I saw the Franco Zeffirelli movie “Romeo & Juliet” with Leonard Whiting and Olivia Hussey at least five times — I paid for it myself!
+A believer in fairy tales with an irrepressible optimism despite my gloomy circumstances, I knew I was destined for a great and powerful love such as the one I saw on that big screen over and over again.
+Oh yes, I was a dreamer.

-Aside from the great fun, the hours of time spent on our mutual love of music and slapstick, and excessive amount of laughter we shared, we nurtured each other’s talents and dreams at a very vulnerable and impressionable time in life.
+Aside from the great fun, the hours of time spent on our mutual love of certain music and slapstick comedy, and the excessive amount of laughter we shared, we nurtured each other’s talents and dreams at a very vulnerable and impressionable time in life.
 In fact, I was the first to passionately believe in his talent and knew he would become something great.

 He expressed his feelings in almost daily love letters and the writing was right out of a romance novel.
 Both of us have become writers and he has become well-respected in Hollywood in his field.
 We share a mutual pride in each other’s talents and accomplishments.

 I saved his letters in an old box all these years because I just knew he would be famous some day.
 See the excerpt from one of his actual letters below: